 - Those who are fully vaccinated with a recognized vaccine.

-- Children under the age of 18 who is travelling with an adult who has been fully vaccinated.
+- Those who are under the age of 18 and are travelling with an adult who has been fully vaccinated.

-- Travelers in a situation of absolute necessity, such as those traveling for family reunification, under unusual conditions, who hold a suitable entry permit; and those traveling to visit their partner in an unmarried or unregistered partnership (evidence of long-term relationship and invitation from the partner who lives in Switzerland are required as well as proof of at least one meeting prior to the entry restrictions being imposed).
+- Travelers in a situation of absolute necessity, such as those traveling for family reunification, under the usual conditions, holding a suitable entry permit; and those traveling to visit their partner in an unmarried or unregistered partnership (evidence of long-term relationship and invitation from the partner who lives in Switzerland are required as well as proof of at least one meeting prior to the entry restrictions being imposed).

 - Those in transit, carrying proof of entry into the destination country.

 • Air travel, where permitted under the entry ban (e.g., travelers in absolute necessity), is restricted to the airports of Basel, Geneva or Zurich until further notice.

 • Services currently offered:

 - All services, some on virtual or face-to-face basis.
 Group viewings are available.

 - Check in/out: Yes, available

 - Timelines: Yes, all services take longer than usual.